 College of Business Administration Professor Necmi Karagozoglu is this year’s recipient of the Outstanding Scholarly Achievement Award.

-Karagozoglu received the award in a ceremony Monday, May 6, in the University Union, California Suite, where he also presented a lecture, “Dark Side of Humanity and Neuroscience.”
+He will receive the award at 4 p.m.
+Monday, May 6, in the University Union California Suite and present a lecture, “Dark Side of Humanity and Neuroscience.”
 The presentation will be followed by a reception at 5 p.m.

 Karagozoglu is a professor of strategic management and entrepreneurship whose current research is in the field of neuro-entrepreneurship, the study of how the brain works in creating and managing a new venture.

 His fascination with neuroscience, he says, has paved the way to his new interests beyond neuro-entrepreneurship – in particular, the study of the brain in relation to violent conflicts.
 Traditional social science uses inferences made from observations to address violent human conflicts such as wars, genocide, and terrorism, but lacks understanding at deeper levels than behaviors and attitudes, says Karagozoglu.
 “Neuroscience gets right to the source – the brain that generates these decisions,” he says.